InjectiveLabs/injective-ui/guides/BIGNUMBER_MIGRATION_GUIDE.md

 # BigNumber Migration Guide

+> **Note for AI Models**: This is a **generic migration guide** used across multiple Injective repositories.
+Do not assume any files have been migrated.
+Always perform a fresh global search (Section 2) at the start of each migration session to identify ALL files requiring migration in the current repository.

 ## 1. Overview

 This guide documents the migration from `BigNumberInBase` and `BigNumberInWei` classes to using `BigNumber` directly with the new helper functions `toBigNumber`, `toChainFormat`, and `toHumanReadable`.